MusikPolice/MusicDirCleanup/README.md

 MusicDirCleanup
 ===============

-A python script to tidy up music directories prior to running auto-tagging apps like Beets
+A Python script to tidy up music directories prior to running auto-tagging apps like Beets.

 ## Requirements
 On a stock Ubuntu 10.04 or 12.04 installation: